 Don’t believe what they say.
 Debt collectors are known to make false threats, lie, and tell you whatever they need to tell you to get you to pay the debt.

-Don’t try to hide money.
+Don’t attempt to hide money.
 It’s considered fraudulent to hide money or assets from a legitimate third-party collection agency if you owe them.
 However, it’s also best to avoid giving access to your bank account or credit card information.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Integral Recoveries go away.
 Ignoring them sets you up for a possible lawsuit.